NoraYashika/popsim/README.md

 ## Project Description
 A population simulator, made for simulating behaviour based on a random or user-set seed.
+Currently it is windows-only but this will change soon.

 ## Roadmap
 - [x] Build System using CMake